 2. respond to the initial INVITE with a 302 (Moved Temporarily) response with a Contact header field containing a private URI that points back to the forwarding Carrier network.

 Overlap signaling is not applicable for North American networks.

 7.1.2.2 Modes of signalling

-For the purpose of the present document clause 6.1.1.5 of TS 29.165 v11.5.0 (2012-12) applies applies as follows:

-Overlap signalling may be used if agreement exists between operators to use overlap and which method to be used, otherwise enbloc shall be used at the NNI.
+Overlap signaling is not applicable for North American networks.